SN 2024bfu, SN 2025qe, and the early light curves of type Iax supernovae: Discussion

-Finally, we note that only a bolometric light curve has been predicted for the white dwarf merger model presented by \cite{kashyap--18} and therefore we are unable to directly compare to the banded light curves analysed here.
-Nevertheless, \cite{kashyap--18} show that the bolometric rise time for this model is $\sim$6\,d, which is shorter than the rise times we find in our SNe~Iax sample.
+\cite{kashyap--18} show that the bolometric rise time for their white dwarf merger model is $\sim$6\,d, which is shorter than the rise times we find in our SNe~Iax sample.
 Although not included in their light curve calculation, some amount of fallback material may also contribute to the luminosity and could lead to longer rise times \citep{shen--17}. \cite{kashyap--18} speculate that larger oxygen-neon primaries could also lead to higher ejecta and $^{56}$Ni masses.
 This could produce peak luminosities and rise times more similar to fainter members of the class such as SN~2024vjm (Fig.~\ref{fig:abs_mag_vs_rise_time}).
 We encourage further exploration of this merger scenario to determine the range of possible light curves and whether they are consistent with trends observed among SNe~Iax.